Once Upon a Time (TV series): Awards and nominations

 The show received trophies for "Favorite New TV Drama" and "Favorite Villain" for Lana Parrilla by the TV Guide.

-The show was nominated at the 2012 Teen Choice Awards, but lost to The Vampire Diaries, Pretty Little Liars and Awkward and the show was also nominated at 2013 Teen Choice Awards, but lost to The Vampire Diaries and Pretty Little Liars.

-The show was nominated again 2014 Teen Choice Awards, but lost to The Vampire Diaries and Dylan O'Brien, respectively.
+The show was nominated thrice as best series from 2012–14 by the Teen Choice Awards.

-It was also nominated at the 64th Creative Arts Primetime Emmy Awards, but lost to Game of Thrones and The Walking Dead and the show was nominated again at 65th Primetime Creative Arts Emmy Awards, but lost to The Borgias and Game of Thrones.
+It was also nominated at the 64th Creative Arts Primetime Emmy Awards and again at 65th Primetime Creative Arts Emmy Awards.

-The show won 3 Choice Awards at the Teen Choice Awards 2016.
+The show won three Choice Awards at the Teen Choice Awards 2016.

 Tie-in material

 Novels

 In 2013, Disney-owned Hyperion Books published Reawakened by Odette Beane, a novelization of storylines from the first season, expanded to include new perspectives.
 The narrative is from the points-of-view of Emma Swan in Storybrooke and Snow White in the Enchanted Forest.
 The novel was published on April 28, 2013, as an ebook and May 7, 2013, in paperback form.

 In 2015, production company Kingswell Teen published Red's Untold Tale, by Wendy Toliver, a novel telling a story of Red's past that was not seen in the show.
-The novel was published on September 22, 2015 and consisted of 416 pages.
+The novel was published on September 22, 2015, and consisted of 416 pages.

-In 2017, Kingswell Teen published a second novel, Regina Rising, also written by Wendy Toliver, which depicts the life of a sixteen year old Regina.
+In 2017, Kingswell Teen published a second novel, Regina Rising, also written by Wendy Toliver, which depicts the life of a sixteen-year-old Regina.
 The novel was published on April 25, 2017.

 In 2018, Kingswell Teen published a third novel, Henry and Violet, written by Michelle Zink, which follows Henry and Violet on an adventure to New York City.
 The novel was published on May 8, 2018.

 Comic books

 A comic book, titled Once Upon a Time: Shadow of the Queen, was released on September 4, 2013, in both digital and hardcover forms.
 The story was written by Dan Thomsen and Corinna Bechko, with art by Nimit Malavia, Vasilis Lolos, Mike del Mundo, Stephanie Hans and Mike Henderson.
 Shadow of the Queen details what happens after the Evil Queen takes the Huntsman's heart.
-She forces the Huntsman to commit evil, and try to capture Snow White yet again.
+She forces the Huntsman to commit evil and try to capture Snow White yet again.
 The Huntsman faces his past, and also meets Red Riding Hood, who is trying to cope with her beastly alter ego.
 Together, they team up and try to save Snow White before all is too late.

-On April 14, 2014, a sequel to the first comic book called Once Upon a Time: Out of the Past was released, which details previously unseen flashback stories of Captain Hook, the Evil Queen, Rumplestiltskin, Belle and the Mad Hatter from before the first Dark Curse.
+On April 14, 2014, a sequel to the first comic book called Once Upon a Time: Out of the Past was released, which details previously unseen flashback stories of Captain Hook, the Evil Queen, Rumplestiltskin, Belle and the Mad Hatter from before the original curse.